 Sechelt is one of the Sunshine Coast communities, surrounded by mountains and hosting over 20 miles of shoreline.
 It’s a fabulous spot for getting away from it all and enjoying a host of outdoor adventure, including kayaking, diving, hiking, biking and camping.
 One of the most unforgettable experiences here is paddling out in a kayak to Smuggler’s Cove, renowned for its rugged cliffs and calm, clear waters.
 Gaze up and you’re likely to see multiple bald eagles hanging out in the trees or soaring above.

-Just before the British Columbia coast turns into the British Alaskan panhandle, situated on Kaeien Island, you’ll find the small town of Prince Rupert.
-It’s best-known as a popular cruises stop, as most stop here on the way to Alaska, but it offers a number of highlights of its own.
-It enjoys a charming small town mentality, friendly locals, fantastic sunsets and multiple scenic hiking trails in addition to hosting grizzly bears nearby at Khutzeymateen Sanctuary, one of the best places in the world to view these magnificent creatures in their natural habitat.
+Just before the British Columbia coast turns into the Alaskan panhandle, situated on Kaeien Island, you’ll find the small town of Prince Rupert.
+It’s best-known as a popular cruise stop, as most call in here on the way to Alaska, but it offers a number of highlights of its own.
+It enjoys a charming small town mentality, friendly locals, fantastic sunsets and multiple scenic hiking trails.
+The nearby Khutzeymateen Sanctuary is one of the best places in the world to view grizzly bears in their natural habitat.
 Join an excursion to explore the protected reserve from the safety of a boat, without disturbing the animals.
-Afterward, at Cow Bay, a three-block area in town decorated with cows, you can check out local art work and enjoy a good seafood meal.
+Afterward, at Cow Bay, a three-block area in town decorated with cows, you can check out local artwork and enjoy a good seafood meal.

 Ganges Village is the main town on Salt Spring Island, one of the Gulf Islands along the west coast, located between the mainland and Vancouver.
 The most popular of this island group, it boasts scenic beaches, forested trails, and welcoming locals as well as a wide array of dining options.
 The Saturday Market, open from March through October, features fresh local produce and internationally acclaimed arts and crafts, including fine art and photography, fibre artists, jewellers, potters and much more.
 There’s also a winery, with tastings offered in the summer that can be paired with delectable local cheeses and desserts.